-- The durability test procedure(s) should include a method to cycle and/or test the complete evaporative emission control system to demonstrate that the system remains effective for the duration of the engines useful life. - The durability test procedure(s) should duplicate the effects of the flow of liquid and gaseous fuel through the evaporative emission control system, and the exposure (both peak and cyclic) to heat, vibration, and fuel slosh based upon the duration of the engines useful life. - The durability test procedure(s) must actuate control valves, cables, and linkages, where applicable, for a minimum of 5000 cycles. - The durability test procedure(s) must include specifications for acceptable system performance, including maximum allowable leakage and/or canister efficiency at the end of the engines useful life based on typical consumer use. - The durability test procedure(s) must include a pressure/vacuum test of the engines fuel tank.
+- The durability test procedure(s) must include a pressure/vacuum test of the engines fuel tank.
 The pressure/vacuum test must be performed prior to any preconditioning of the engines fuel tank.
 The pressure/vacuum test must pressurize the empty fuel tank, sealed with the OEM fuel cap, or a modified OEM fuel cap as required, to 4.0 pounds per square inch gauge (PSIG), or the manufacturer's upper design limit using room air heated to 120 °F, and then evacuate to negative 1.0 PSIG through the fuel outlet.
 The procedure must repeat the pressure/vacuum process until the tank has been subjected to not less than 1000 cycles in 8 hours ± 1 hour. - The durability test procedure(s) must include a slosh test of the engines fuel tank.
 The slosh test can be performed during the preconditioning period.
 A slosh test must be performed on a fuel tank filled to 50 percent capacity with CERT fuel.
 The fuel tank must be sealed with the OEM fuel cap.
-A laboratory orbital shaker table or similar device is then used to subject the tank to a centripetal acceleration of at least 2.4 meter/second at a frequency of 2 cycles per second for one million cycles.
-As an alternative, slosh testing may be performed using the method specified in 40 CFR Part 1051 §1051.515 (c). - For evaporative emission control systems that only use a carbon canister and do not pressurize the fuel tank, the durability test procedure(s) must include a method to ensure that the carbon canister has a minimum working capacity of 2 grams of vapor storage capacity per liter of nominal fuel tank volume.
-Working capacity is determined following the procedure in 40 CFR 86.132-96, Section (h)(iv).
-In addition, the durability test procedure(s) must demonstrate that the engine actively purges the canister and documents that the carbon canister system is effective throughout the useful life of the engine.
+A laboratory orbital shaker table or similar device is then used to subject the tank to a peak horizontal centripetal acceleration of at least 2.4 meter/second2 at a frequency of 2 cycles per second +/- 0.25 for one million cycles.
+As an alternative, slosh testing may be performed using the method specified in 40 CFR Part 1051 §1051.515 (c). - For evaporative emission control systems that only use a carbon canister and do not pressurize the fuel tank, the durability test procedure(s) must include a method to ensure that the carbon canister has a minimum working capacity of at-least_21.4 grams of vapor storage capacity per liter of nominal fuel tank volume <a href="mailto:fortanks_f

 At a minimum, the durability test procedure(s) shall include thermal cycling and vibration exposure.
 For thermal cycling, the procedure must subject the canister to 100 cycles of the following temperature profile:

-- •Heat and hold at $60^{\circ}$ C $\pm$ 2°C for 30 minutes.
-(Up to 5 minutes is allowed for the temperature to rise and stabilize.) - ■Cool and hold at 0°C ± 2°C for 30 minutes.
-(Up to 8 minutes is allowed for the temperature to reach 0°C during the cooling period.)
+- •Heat and hold at 60° C \pm 2°C for 30 minutes.
+(Up to $\frac{5-10}{2}$ minutes is allowed for the temperature to rise and stabilize.) - ■Cool and hold at 0°C ± 2°C for 30 minutes.
+(Up to 8-20 minutes is allowed for the temperature to reach 0°C during the cooling period.)

 For vibration exposure, at a minimum, the canister must be placed in a suitable test fixture while maintaining its specified orientation (as designed).
-Subject the fixture to a horizontal vibration force of 4.5G x 60Hz x 10 times directed perpendicular to the base of the test fixture.
+Subject the fixture to a peak horizontal vibration force of 4.5G x 60Hz x 107 times.
 Following the thermal cycling and vibration exposure tests, the carbon canister must be preconditioned with fuel vapor to develop a stable working capacity prior to determining the diurnal evaporative emissions.